Racket-Science/Tennis-Match-Predictions/story.md

 If the player who is returning the ball lets the ball bounce two times before returning it, the opposite player wins the point.

 A tennis match is made up of Sets.
 Sets are made up of Games and Games are made up from points.
-The goal of a tennis match is to win more sets than your opponent in a best of 3 sets or a best of 5
+The goal of a tennis match is to win more sets than your opponent in a best of 3 sets or a best of 5 sets